*Note this post contains affiliate links

 To be fair, I’ve only seen Athens and now a very small piece of Crete, but when you know, you know, right?
 I’m glad that a cheap flight from Singapore finally urged me to experience the country for myself.

-These are 12 ways that Crete and Greece as a whole has already made me happy, I’m sure this list will only get longer as the summer progresses.
+These are 12 things about Crete, Greece that have already made me happy (and what you should keep in mind for your own Crete vacation), I’m sure this list will only get longer as the summer progresses.

 It’s Sunny Every Freakin’ Day